-- Completing entrance examination requirements of Albany Technical College and the program. - PSB test completion and a score of 50 or higher - Entire completion of 25 semester hours of the program core course requirements (listed below) - Applicants must be at least 18 years of age prior to starting the clinical component of the program.
+- Completing entrance examination requirements of Albany Technical College and the program. - Complete Admissions Packet DUE JULY 28, 2023 - Pick up from Radiology Program Chair - Print from Radiology Program website (Click Here %20) - TEAS test completion and a score of 50 or higher - Entire completion of 25 semester hours of the program core course requirements (listed below) - Applicants must be at least 18 years of age prior to starting the clinical component of the program.